Every year the BMA holds elections at all UK medical schools to elect BMA student representatives and deputies.

 - Represent students' views from all over the UK

 A BMA student representative and deputy will be elected at each medical school by their fellow BMA student members; at split campus medical schools, such as Nottingham and Derby, one BMA representative is elected for the entire medical school and one deputy representative is elected for each campus.

 Deputy BMA student representatives may be asked to occasionally deputise for the BMA student representative at MSC meetings.

 Each elected student member serves a one-year term running from September, and current elected student members are welcome to stand again if they are still medical students.

-Voting has now opened for the role of deputy representative to the committee for Birmingham medical school.
+Voting will take place for the role of representative for the following medical schools:

 Download the MSC election guidelines

 Download the role profile for a BMA student representative